 旁遮普 – 洛里

-Lohri is a popular festival, celebrated by Punjabi particularly of Hindu and Sikh faith on the 13thof January a day before Makar Sankranti.
+Lohri is a popular festival, celebrated by Punjabi particularly of Hindu and Sikh faith on the 13th of January a day before Makar Sankranti.

-A week before Lohri, children begin gathering firewood and huge fires are burnt on Lohri night.
+A week before Lohri, children begin gathering firewood and huge fires are burning on Lohri night.
 In the morning, children go from door to door singing and demanding the Lohri ‘loot’ in the form of money and eatables.
 Lohri is essentially a festival dedicated to the Sun god and to share the warmth with your family and loved ones.